 In the view of growing electricity prices and time-sensitive tariffs numerous vendors around offer on-site electricity generation and storage.
 Should your company do it?

 Are you in business of electricity generation?

-Prior to going into technical and financial details of different solutions, I suggest you ask yourself a more basic, strategic question:
+Prior to going into technical and financial details of different power generation solutions, I suggest you ask yourself a strategic question:

 To dive a bit deeper: Do you have in-house capacity to evaluate, select, procure and maintain generation equipment?
 Do you plan to build such capability?
 Do you expect your in-house capability to generate electricity to be beat companies that have been in the business for decades?
 Are you willing to accept the risk of subcontracting all this to several 3rd parties?

 Avoid risks you can’t manage effectively

 If you decide to focus on your current business and still want to reduce cost of your power, then I suggest you consider procuring electricity from an independent supplier of energy, often called ESCO-type company.
 Such companies offer electricity as a service and generate or store it at your site.
 Here is a review of possible options as it relates to global adjustment in Ontario.

 Let ‘generation’ people deal with all the complexities of this business.
 Let them deal with all risks – technological, legal, carbon legislation, financial, maintenance.
 That’s what grid does for you now.

 Ask vendor of on-site generators to tell you the story of Campbell Soup CHP disaster.